mirland/renovate-plugin-issue-mrr/README.md

 # renovate-plugin-issue-mrr
 Reproduces https://github.com/renovatebot/renovate/discussions/12240

-This repo contains the android default android app with some dependencies that should be updated.
+This repo contains the android studio sample app with some dependencies that should be updated.
 However, renovate seems to be not working.

 The issue seems to be happening when the versions are managed in a [version file](./versions.gradle), [this pr introduces this change](https://github.com/mirland/renovate-plugin-issue-mrr/commit/cae5e9d77bf8edc3c4afa1a85131874dc9c40f7d)